 The food and drink on offer in Japan is incredibly unique to the country.
-You’ll likely be familiar with sushi and bubble tea, but there’s some peculiar and intriguing dishes on offer that are incredibly popular with the locals, even if you’ve never even heard of them before.
+Where else would you find the most amazing Japanese burger restaurant that can offer you well-known delicious meals, but with a Japanese twist?
+When you have been familiar with sushi and bubble tea, there are also some peculiar and intriguing dishes on offer that are incredibly popular with the locals, even if you’ve never even heard of them before.
+So what do you do then?
 Treat your taste buds to the varying tastes of Japan with these six must-try delicacies and drinks.

 Ramen It’s likely that you’ve tried some form of ramen already considering its rapid growth in popularity worldwide, but in Japan you’ll come across some of the heartiest forms of the noodle-based dish you’ve ever tasted.
 Originally a Chinese delicacy, the Japanese have evolved it into their own, with typical variants of ramen served in a chicken or pork broth, commonly topped with scallions or boiled eggs.
 But, in Japan, there’s countless ways to try ramen, each and every one an edible comfort.